-Women Are More Likely To Get HIV/Aids With This Sex Position
+Women Are 17 Times More Likely To Get HIV/AIDS If They Do This One Sexual Position

 Gwyneth Paltrow's website Goop just came out with its very own guide to having anal sex, and OBVIOUSLY, I had to give it a read.

 I went in expecting some casual sex tips and maybe a little glimpse into Gwyneth Paltrow and Chris Martin's life in the bedroom.

 So, yeah, I went in there looking for some juicy tidbits on their sex life.
 But instead, I got some horrifyingly cold, hard facts about anal sex.